schnatterer/rooted-graphene/README.md

 Provides its own OTA server for [Custota](https://github.com/chenxiaolong/Custota) magisk module: https://schnatterer.github.io/rooted-graphene/

+## Usage

+TODO describe installation of OS and custota.

 ## Script

 You can use the script in this repo to create your own OTAs and run your own OTA server.